-Mojolicious versions from 7.28 through 9.39 for Perl may generate weak HMAC session secrets.
+Mojolicious versions from 7.28 for Perl will generate weak HMAC session cookie secrets via mojo generate app by default

 The product uses a Pseudo-Random Number Generator (PRNG) in a security context, but the PRNG’s algorithm is not cryptographically strong.